 Pore water from the hemipelagic sediment was analyzed, as well as headspace gases.
 Samples for headspace analyses were taken at 15 depths throughout Hole U1396A.
 The uppermost sample (from Section 340-U1396A-1H-3) had a methane concentration of 3.6 ppm, but all other samples had levels between 2.1 and 2.6 ppm.
 No higher hydrocarbons were detected.
 Samples for pore water extraction were taken from every core in Hole U1396C.
 Alkalinity values are generally low (<1.5 mM) throughout the hole. pH values are generally lower (7.6-7.1) than those at Sites U1394 and U1395, but no consistent pattern is observable in the data.
 Ammonium concentrations are much lower than at the previous two sites.
-These two observations may be related to the fact that Site U1396 is located at shallow water depths on a basement high, where strong bottom currents have been observed on previous research cruises to the area (A. Le Friant, pers. comm.).
+These two observations may be related to the fact that Site U1396 is located at shallow water depths on a basement high with strong bottom currents.
 This effect tends to winnow out the finer grained, more reactive organic matter and leads to less intense organic carbon-driven diagenesis.
 Alternatively, the results may suggest removal of these pore fluid components through precipitation and ion exchange reactions.
 Calcium concentrations are consistently higher than bottom water values in samples from throughout the hole, and magnesium concentrations are consistently lower than seawater concentrations (Fig. F10).
 These features are commonly seen in deep sediment pore water as a result of alteration of basaltic glass and suggest that many of the tephra layers observed in the core may have a basaltic composition.
-This hypothesis is supported by the potassium concentrations, which are also lower than seawater.
-Overall, sulfate concentrations are slightly depleted relative to seawater but do not show a consistent trend with depth.
+This hypothesis is supported by potassium concentrations, which are also lower than seawater.
+Overall, $\Sigma S$ concentrations are slightly depleted relative to seawater but do not show a consistent trend with depth.
 Chloride concentrations fluctuate within the normal range (550-570 mM) expected for pore water obtained from squeezing carbonate-rich sediment.

-IODP Site U1397 (proposed Site CARI-10B; 14°54.41'N, 61°25.35'W; 2482 mbsl) is located west of Martinique (Table T1; Fig. F11).
+IODP Site U1397 (proposed Site CARI-10B; 14°54.41'N, 61°25.35'W; 2482 mbsl) is located west of Martinique (Fig. F11; Table T1).
 The bathymetric survey for Site U1397 revealed a region with a topographic high bound by large canyons.
-Site survey seismic data indicate that this site could, in the upper part, penetrate regular (unperturbed) sedimentary reflectors, whereas in the lower part some chaotic reflectors are visible.
-The drill site is located on the topographic high to try to avoid perturbations (e.g., related to turbidity currents).
+Site survey seismic data indicated that this site could, in the upper part, penetrate regular (unperturbed) sedimentary reflectors, whereas in the lower part some chaotic reflectors are visible.
+The drill site is located on the topographic high to try to avoid perturbations.
 Site U1397 is located very close to Core CAR-MAR 4 (7 m long) taken during the Caraval cruise in 2002.
-The CAR-MAR 4 core provides a sedimentary record that extends to ~32 ka, as determined by O chronostratigraphy.
+The CAR-MAR 4 core provides a sedimentary record that extends to ~32 ka, as determined by $\delta^{18}$ O chronostratigraphy.
 The sedimentation rate (including tephra) is ~20 cm/k.y.
 (Boudon et al., submitted).
-Correlating the tephra sampled in the core to onshore deposits of the Montagne Pelée Volcano shows that a significantly greater number of tephra layers are deposited in the marine environment than have been identified during onshore studies (e.g., 25 tephra layers were identified in the core between 5 and 15 ka, whereas only 10 magmatic events were previously recognized based on onshore studies).
+Correlating the tephra sampled in the core to onshore deposits of the Montagne Pelée Volcano shows that a significantly greater number of tephra layers are deposited in the marine environment than have been identified during onshore studies (e.g., 25) tephra layers were identified in the core between 5 and 15 ka, whereas only 10 magmatic events were previously recognized in onshore studies).